Destiny (streamer): Israeli–Palestinian conflict

+Economics

+In 2019, Bonnell began publicly debating in favor of capitalism against socialists and communists.
+In 2021, he debated Marxian economist Richard D. Wolff, with Bonnell defending capitalism.
+Bonnell described the label of "socialism" as poorly defined, and noted a history of famine and abuses in countries like the Soviet Union and China, while Wolff responded by disputing Bonnell's characterization of his views on socialism throughout the debate.

+Canvassing

 In 2020, Bonnell supported the general election campaign of Joe Biden.
 Following Biden's victory, Bonnell led a canvassing campaign in support of Democratic candidates Jon Ossoff and Raphael Warnock in the 2020–21 Georgia Senate runoffs.
 With the help of approximately 140 volunteers mobilized from Bonnell's online audience, the campaign knocked on an estimated 17,500–20,000 doors in Columbus, Georgia, making it one of the larger campaigns of the election.
 Bonnell led another canvassing operation in support of Mark Gudgel for the 2021 Omaha mayoral election.
 On March 3, 2021, Gudgel officially cut ties with Bonnell over the latter's statements regarding riots at the George Floyd protests.

+In 2024, Bonnell, who endorsed Kamala Harris during the 2024 United States presidential election, debated YouTuber John Doyle, who endorsed Donald Trump.
+In February 2024, Bonnell spearheaded canvassing efforts by political activist group Progressive Victory in Cincinnati, Ohio, to support Sherrod Brown in the Ohio US senate race.

 Personal life

-Bonnell is of Cuban-American descent on his mother's side, and his son (via an ex-partner) lives in Nebraska.
-Bonnell moved to Glendale, California, in December 2018, then to Culver City and again to Huntington Beach.
-He currently resides in Miami, Florida.
+Bonnell lived in Nebraska before relocating to the Los Angeles area in December 2018.
+In late 2021, he moved to Miami, Florida.

-He is openly bisexual and currently in an open marriage with Swedish streamer Melina Göransson.
+Bonnell has been married twice and has a son.
+He is openly bisexual, and his second marriage was an open marriage with Swedish streamer Melina Göransson.
 Bonnell and Göransson married in December 2021.

-Having studied music in college at the University of Nebraska, Omaha, he plays multiple instruments, including the keyboard, saxophone and guitar.
+They separated and filed for divorce in December 2023.

+Legal troubles

+In February 2025, a federal lawsuit was filed in the Southern District of Florida alleging that Bonnell shared a sexual video of fellow political streamer "Pxie" without her consent or knowledge, violating a federal revenge porn law and Florida's law against cyber sexual harassment.
+Prior to the filing of the suit, Bonnell publicly commented that the intimate video had been shared with third parties due to a leak that "happened without my knowledge, consent, or authorization".
+After the suit was filed, Bonnell released a longer public statement addressing the allegations.